 A Guide to Voting in Shelby County

 While voting is constantly encouraged, sometimes actually getting out and voting can seem a little more daunting and confusing than it should.
-With early voting for County Primaries coming up as soon as April 11, it’s time to figure out what’s happening.
-If you feel completely lost when it comes to voting, don’t worry.
 This article will walk you through everything you need to know.
 Just set aside a good 30 minutes to read through this article and research your district and candidates so that you will be prepared to vote!

 1. Register to vote. – If you aren’t registered to vote, this is a definite first step.
 Keep in mind that you need to register 30 days before an election.
 If this is your first time registering to vote, it’s very simple.
 To register online, you can fill out a quick application here.
 To learn more about how to register to vote, visit the Shelby County Election Commission.